 - Audible

 - Clear

 - · Coarse Breath Sounds

 - Coarse Crackles

 - Crackles

 - Diminished

 - · Expiratory wheezing

 - Faint

 - Fine Crackles

 - Forced

 - · Inspiratory wheezing

 - Left Ventricular Assist Device Noise

-- Markedly Decreased
+- · Markedly Decreased

-- Moderately Decreased
+- · Moderately Decreased

+- Pleural Rub

-- · Pleural Rub
+- Pleural Rub

 - Prolonged Expiration

 - Rhonchi

-- Slightly Decreased
+- · Slightly Decreased

 - Stridor

 - · Tubular Breath Sounds

 - Upper Airway Congestion

 - Wheeze

 When querying instance data, the Assertion or ANF style is much more difficult for things like breath sounds.
-To query any breath sound instances, you must have knowledge of all the possible breath sound topics and query for each.
-With the EvaluationResult style, querying is simpler as you simply query for a topic of 'breath sound', and the coded result tells you what type of breath sound it is.
+To query any breath sound instances, you have knowledge of all possible breath sound topics and query for each.
+With the EvaluationResult style, querying is simpler as you simply query for a topic of 'breath sound', and the code result tells you what type of breath sound it is.
 Thus you do not have to know all the members of the valueset apriori to form the query.